changlinli/shuangrimu/README.md

 other input language Pandoc accepts and converts it out to HTML with custom styling along the way.

-Running `site.hs` will generate a bunch of HTML, CSS, and Javascript output in the `_site` folder.
+Running `site.lhs` will generate a bunch of HTML, CSS, and Javascript output in the `_site` folder.
 This can then be served up by your choice of webserver.

 In my particular case I configure the web server to serve pages with the `.html`